code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/facilitator-draft.md

 Have questions?
 We have answers!

-Check out our <a href="https://docs.google.com/document/d/1nHWfSscuGpa5684zdK2Kz5pxR0GiIGwAadraZ-ls31k/edit#heading=h.7h1hxnkn8n43", target=_"blank">FAQs</a> or write to us at facilitators@code.org
+Check out our <a href="https://docs.google.com/document/d/e/2PACX-1vQzx_dR5g68Zzg7atSIZ_y8_tlSXln8dqBrW0oh1dQkTb6M56cdk3N9ozxgci4vJCdm6h3uwZ4douK4/pub#h.1eght0mc8xrx", target=_"blank">FAQs</a> or write to us at facilitators@code.org

-## Ready to apply?
+## Interested in applying?

 Applications for the Code.org Facilitator Development Program will open January 14, 2019. **If you are interested in joining the program in 2019-2020, please sign up below to receive a reminder when applications open.**